Tetanus usually develops after a wound or an injury that breaks the skin becomes contaminated.

 Preventing tetanus is far better than treating tetanus.

-Tetanus rarely develops in people who have completed a primary series of tetanus vaccinations Diphtheria-Tetanus-Pertussis Vaccine read more (three or more injections into a muscle) and had booster vaccinations every 10 years, as recommended.
+Tetanus rarely develops in people who have completed a primary series of tetanus vaccinations Diphtheria-Tetanus-Pertussis Vaccine The diphtheria, tetanus, and pertussis vaccine is a combination vaccine that protects against these three diseases: Diphtheria usually causes inflammation of the throat and mucous membranes... read more (three or more injections into a muscle) and had booster vaccinations every 10 years, as recommended.
 The tetanus vaccine stimulates the body to produce antibodies that neutralize the toxin.
 But it may take several weeks after vaccination for these antibodies to develop.

-In young children, the tetanus vaccine is given as part of a series that includes the diphtheria and pertussis (whooping cough) vaccines (see Table: Routine Vaccinations for Infants, Children, and Adolescents Routine Vaccinations for Infants, Children, and Adolescents Most doctors follow the vaccination schedule recommended by the Centers for Disease Control and Prevention (CDC—see the schedule for infants and children and the schedule for older children... read more ).
+In young children, the tetanus vaccine is given as part of a series that includes the diphtheria and pertussis (whooping cough) vaccines ( see Table: Routine Vaccinations for Infants, Children, and Adolescents Routine Vaccinations for Infants, Children, and Adolescents ).

 Adults who have completed the primary series of tetanus vaccination should get tetanus boosters every 10 years.